 Prospective Obituary, Including Feelings

-(Absent feelings, my original Propective Obituary seems unreal to me.)
+(Absent feelings, my Propective Obituary seems unreal to me.)

-"Cliff Isberg" is a story that was born in 1935 and raised in Fairbanks Alaska, then an isolated frontier town that became increasingly dominated by the military and defense construction industries during and after World War II.
-Now that I am an old man, realizing innumerable influences wrote this story, I am particularly grateful to my extended family, as well as to dharma siblings, friends, colleagues, and neighbors.
+"Cliff Isberg" was born in 1935 and raised in Fairbanks Alaska, then an isolated frontier town that became increasingly dominated by the military and defense construction industries during and after World War II.
+Feelings, in my early years, were only for sissies, instead we struggled to rise above such subconscious influences to accord with the heroic social ethics inculcated by the pervasive propoganda during those war years, except perhaps to subscribe to the romantic feelings popularized through movies and songs as dawning teenagers.
+In my middle years Thoreau's "lives of quiet desperation" fits.
+Now that I am an old man, realizing innumerable influences wrote "my" story, I am grateful particularly to my extended family, as well as to dharma siblings, friends, colleagues, and neighbors.

-I suffered throughout my life from anxiety, loneliness, and insecurity, possibly just growing pains, e.g., seventh grade stories).
-I became increasingly social in high school but lost close peer relationships during college; in part because, after high school, unattached females were not available in Fairbanks and males became increasingly irrelevant.
-After graduating summa cum laude from the University of Alaska in 1957, I married Ann Maloney, an attractive nurse who worked briefly in Anchorage after receiving her RN.
+I suffered throughout my life from anxiety, loneliness, and insecurity, probably just growing pains, e.g., seventh grade stories).
+I became more social in high school but lost close peer relationships during college; in part because, after high school, there were many young soldiers and construction workers but almost no unattached young women in Fairbanks.
+Shortly after graduating summa cum laude from the University of Alaska in 1957, I married Ann Maloney, an attractive nurse who worked briefly in Anchorage after receiving her RN.
 We moved to California's Bay area and thereafter had five wonderful children, Theresa, Peter, Mary, Wes, and Erin; they still live in the Bay area except Peter, who lives in Pennsylvania, and Erin, in Sacramento.

-Changing social values in the late 1960s and my painful divorce in 1970 were followed by years of study, psychological experimentation and soul-searching that eventually led me to Zen Buddhism.
+Changing social values in the late 1960s and my painful divorce in 1970 were accompanied by years of study, psychological and psychadelic experimentation, and soul-searching; all of which eventually led me to Zen Buddhism.
 After leaving IBM in 1970 and after several subsequent failing business ventures I joined SRI International in Menlo Park in 1972, where my professional life was a competitive struggle to promote projects and maintain "sold time".

 I married Caroline Bliss in 1982.
 In addition to helping raise her two daughters, at Caroline's initiative we briefly owned first a Cambridge Diet franchise, and then the Institute for Information Management.
 After selling the near-bankrupt Institute we moved to our home in the Santa Cruz Mountains in 1988.
 From 1989 until her retirement in 2006 Caroline served as Director for the Cabrillo College Stroke Center in Santa Cruz.
 We bred three generations of Leonberger dogs, and Caroline subsequently wrote a book about the breed and its genetic influences.